Samuel Okoye: Career

 Okoye returned to Cambridge in 1971 as a Commonwealth Academic Staff Fellow at the University of Cambridge.
-He was a visiting fellow at the Institute of Astronomy (IoA) and a fellow commoner of Churchill College.
-At the IoA, under the supervision of Fred Hoyle, he refreshed his knowledge of plasma physics, general relativity, and cosmology, while also establishing his own research in high-energy astrophysics.
-During this period, he published on X-ray data from radio galaxies and the jet of M87.
+He was a visiting fellow at the Institute of Astronomy (IoA).

+At the IoA, working under the supervision of Fred Hoyle,he developed advanced mathematical techniques and pursued theoretical solutions to contemporary problems in astrophysics.
+During this period, he deepened his knowledge of plasma physics, general relativity, and cosmology, while establishing his own research direction in high-energy astrophysics.
+His work included publications on X-ray data from radio galaxies and on the jet of M87.

-As part of his commitment to educational development, he facilitated the donation of laboratory teaching equipment from the Department of Physics at Cambridge to the University of Nigeria, and secured school supplies from an educational charity for a school in southeastern Nigeria region, aiding post–civil war recovery efforts.
+As part of his commitment to educational development, he facilitated the donation of laboratory teaching equipment from the Department of Physics at Cambridge to the University of Nigeria, and secured school equipment from an educational charity for a school in southeastern Nigeria region, aiding post–civil war recovery efforts.

 Between 1978 and 1989, Professor Okoye held several key positions at the University of Nigeria, including Director, Division of General Studies.
 Head, Department of Physics and Astronomy, Associate Dean and Dean of the Faculty of Physical Sciences.

 He served as Acting Vice-Chancellor University of Nigeria from June to September 1978 and was elected Dean School of Post Graduate Studies from 1987 to 1989.

 Okoye was a fellow of the Nigerian Academy of Science as well as the Royal Astronomical Society of the United Kingdom.
 He was a member of the Pugwash Conferences on Science and World Affairs, the New York Academy of Sciences, the International Network of Engineers and Scientists for Global Responsibility, and the International Astronomical Union.

 On the international stage, Okoye attended 12 Pugwash Conferences on Science and World Affairs between 1979 and 1991, serving as a member of the Pugwash Council from 1988 to 1993.